Your fact-checking cheat sheet for Trump’s immigration address

 Where would that steel come from?
 Currently, 50 percent comes from Canada, Brazil and South Korea.
 Mexico and Russia supply 9 percent each.

-–I never said it would be a concrete wall.
+— I never said it would be a concrete wall.

 Au contraire.
 Trump has said it repeatedly: On Dec 31, he tweeted: “An all-concrete wall was NEVER ABANDONED.”